CanExport SMEs - Applicant’s guide

 Note: Our online portal is optimized for Chrome, Edge and Firefox.

 Ensure you regularly save your information as you progress through the online application process.
 For security reasons, your session will automatically time out after 2 hours of inactivity and unsaved work will not be saved.
-Typing is not considered activity.
-Please note you must complete a page before you can save.

 - closing the active window or your browser